frederic-perez/AmE-dictionary/data/idioms.md

 __strap on the (old) feedbag__ _slang_ To begin eating; to have a meal. _I can’t wait to get to Grandma’s and strap on the old feedbag.
 She always cooks the tastiest food!_
 __straw man__
 __street smart__
+__street urchin__ A poor child who spends most of their time outside, often due to living on the streets.
 __stressed out__ :two: Experiencing a lot of mental, emotional, or physical strain or tension. _Now, don’t get stressed out, but the boss has some things he wants you to change in the project._
 __strike a (raw) nerve__
 __strike a chord__ :three: Trigger a feeling or memory, as in _That poem strikes a chord in all those touched by the Holocaust._ This term alludes to striking the strings or keys of a musical instrument.
+__strike a deal__ :three: To successfully achieve a deal or agreement, especially regarding an acceptable price or exchange for something.
 __strike off__ :two: __1__ To depart for or begin traveling to (some place). _Make sure you eat a good breakfast before you strike off!_
 __strike out__ __4__ To fail to achieve a desired result. _The eighth film in the horror series struck out with audiences._ _I tried to get a phone number from her, but I struck out again._
 __strong word__
 __strong-arm__
 __struck a nerve__
+__studette__ The female version of a stud.
+A girl that can get any guy she wants, is incredibly good looking, has an amazing personality and is overall awesome at life.
 __stuff (one’s) face__ _slang_ To eat a lot of food, especially quickly and in a short period of time. _Sorry, I’m not hungry for dinner—I really stuffed my face at the luncheon earlier._
 __stuff your face__ To eat a lot of food quickly.
 __stuffed to the gills__ Completely full; teeming; having no room to spare. _I’ve got so many meetings and deadlines these days that my schedule is stuffed to the gills!_